Description

 Using this definition on our asset we see for example:

-• Compared with SPY (-18.8 days) in the period of the last 3 years, the maximum reduction from previous high of -3.8 days is higher, thus better.
+• Compared with SPY (-18.8 days) in the period of the last 3 years, the maximum drop from peak to valley of -3.8 days is greater, thus better.

 MaxDuration: